Updated WWE Elimination Chamber Betting Odds | 411MANIA

 Updated WWE Elimination Chamber Betting Odds

-WWE Elimination Chamber takes place this weekend, and updated betting odds show who oddsmakers are favoring in the matches.
-BetOnline has provided 411 with the latest betting odds, which you can check out below.
+WWE Elimination Chamber takes place this weekend, and updated betting odds are now online.
+BetOnline has released the latest betting odds, which you can check out below.

-The odds show Brock Lesnar as the current favorite to win the WWE Championship in the Elimination Chamber match with even odds, while Bianca Belair is a 1/2 favorite to win the women’s Chamber match.
-Their closest rivals are WWE Champion Bobby Lashley and Alexa Bliss, respectively.
-Meanwhile, Roman Reigns and Becky Lynch are heavily favored to retain their championships against Goldberg and Lita, The Usos are favorite to retain their Smackdown Tag Team Championships against the Viking Raiders, while Drew McIntyre and Rey Mysterio are favorites against Madcap Moss and The Miz, respectively.
-Finally, Ronda Rousey and Naomi are favored to defeat Charlotte Flair and Sonya Deville.
+The odds show Brock Lesnar improving his odds slightly as favorite to win the WWE Championship in the Elimination Chamber match with -20/21, while Bianca Belair is a 1/2 favorite to win the women’s Chamber match.
+Their closest rivals are still WWE Champion Bobby Lashley and Alexa Bliss, respectively.
+Roman Reigns and Becky Lynch remain the heavy favorites to retain their championships against Goldberg and Lita, The Usos’ favorite status against the Viking Raiders upped a touch, and Drew McIntyre and Rey Mysterio remain favorites against Madcap Moss and The Miz, respectively.
+Finally, Ronda Rousey and Naomi are still favored to defeat Charlotte Flair and Sonya Deville.

 WWE Championship Elimination Chamber Match Winner